s-bau/recommandation-de-films/README.md

 The files data_clean.py and data_clean_fr.py create all the necessary csv files that other codefiles use.
 The files starting with tableau_ create all the csv files for the dashboard, the .jpg files are screenshots of the tableau dashboard.
-The files data_recommandations_1.ipynb and and data_recommandations_2.ipynb create all the necessary csv files that the recommandation system uses.
+The files data_recommandations_1.ipynb and and data_recommandations_2.ipynb create all the necessary csv files that the recommandation system uses. recommandation_nlp_1.py creates a (large) numpy array for the NLP recommendation system that can be tested with the file recommandation_nlp_2.py.